 Site under construction, January 2018 | photo via NoMa Parks Foundation

 Adrienne McCray, a senior associate at Lee & Associates, says the inclusion of the Wallholla on the corner parcel helped balance a desire expressed among some community members for more play space for older children with the interest of others to create a dog-friendly park.

 “NoMA had seen the Walholla in Boston; they were interested in it.
 When we started the process, the space was such a small area and the former developer had allowed dogs to run around.
 People were afraid that would go away.
 So instead of having the play space go out, we had it go up,” McCray says.

 The Wallholla at Swampoodle Park

-The Wallholla is designed by the Dutch firm Curve and distributed throughout North America by Goric.
+The Wallholla is designed by the Dutch firm Carve and distributed throughout North America by Goric.
 Accommodating up to 60 and rising to nearly three stories in height, it is a brightly colored mesh grid containing undulating platforms, handgrips, mesh nets, holes, and slides.
 Since its first installation at a school in the Netherlands in 2005, it has been growing in popularity, not only in Europe, but in Asia and North America.
 It can be found at parks and school playgrounds in Singapore, Oakland, D.C., Boston, and Clarskburg, Virginia, among other cities.

 Aesthetically, the structure assimilates within the linear architectural landscape of cities, such as D.C. and Boston, while adding an arresting splash of color that announces its presence among more muted brick and mortar surroundings.
 “We wanted to have something fun on the corner, but it’s also an art piece, as well.
 We think it will be welcoming and exciting to people as they pass it on the street,” McCray says.